A tight sound is one of the strongest attributes an independent band can possess. Here are 10 essential tips on how to make your band tighter:

 If you’re unsure why a song sounds sloppy, a great technique is to reverse-engineer the entire arrangement in order to pinpoint what isn’t working.
 Start with just the drummer and the bassist playing through the track, then slowly add the other instruments until things start sounding sloppy.
 Once you’ve found the point at which things start to loosen up, you can hone in on what’s going wrong and make the necessary changes.

 Here are a couple of common reasons why a song might sound sloppy:

 - Poor live mix (A member may not be able to clearly hear what’s going on)

 10. Prioritize Group Sensitivity

-When you’re playing in a band, it’s easy to get so immersed in your own part that you aren’t actually focused on the rest of the arrangement.
+When you’re playing in a band, it’s all-too-easy to get so immersed in your own part that you aren’t actually focussing on the rest of the arrangement.
 Directing the majority of your attention to your fellow bandmates will help you lock in with the rest of the group and subsequently tighten up your own part.
-Group sensitivity is also immensely helpful for when things go wrong; knowing each member’s playing style and part will enable you to get the arrangement back on track if someone makes a bad mistake.
+Group sensitivity is also immensely helpful for overcoming mistakes during a show; knowing each member’s playing style and part will enable you to get the arrangement back on track if someone makes a bad mistake.

 - 20 Band Practice Tips That Actually Work

 - The ULTIMATE List Of Things A Band Needs | Full Equipment Checklist

 - How To Make Your Band Sound Better Live | 14 Actionable Tips